Skip to main content

 note

-When OpCon finds the result is true, then the dependency is resolved.
-If the result is false, the job will remain in a Wait Expression Dependency state.
+When OpCon finds the result is true, the dependency is resolved.
+If the result is false, the job remains in Wait Expression Dependency status.

 ToInt([[BackupServer]])==1

-When OpCon finds the result is true, then the dependency is resolved.
-If the result is false, the job will remain in a Wait Expression Dependency state.
+When OpCon finds the result is true, the dependency is resolved.
+If the result is false, the job remains in Wait Expression Dependency status.

-Before running maintenance on a machine, it may be useful to check to see if the machine is currently idle.
-In OpCon that means we want to see if the machine is running zero jobs.
-Use the following syntax in an expression dependency for this use case:
+Before running maintenance on a machine, you may want to confirm the machine is idle — that is, running zero jobs.
+Use the following syntax in an expression dependency:

 ToInt([[MI.$MACHINE RUNNING JOBS.MachineName]]) == 0

-When OpCon finds the result is true, then the dependency is resolved.
-If the result is false, the job will remain in a Wait Expression Dependency state.
+When OpCon finds the result is true, the dependency is resolved.
+If the result is false, the job remains in Wait Expression Dependency status.

-To trigger events based on the Actual Run Time of a job deviating from the Estimated Run Time, there are a number of potential scenarios:
+You can trigger events based on the Actual Run Time of a job deviating from the Estimated Run Time.
+The following scenarios are common:

-• The job runs for longer than the estimated run time plus a deviation percentage.
-Two scenarios exist for this idea:
+• The job runs for longer than the estimated run time plus a deviation percentage:

-• Wait until the job finishes then execute an event if the job ran long.
+• Wait until the job finishes, then trigger an event if the job ran long

-• Trigger an event as soon as the job exceeds the 'acceptable threshold', in this case based on a calculated time based on Estimated Run Time plus a percentage.
+• Trigger an event as soon as the job exceeds an acceptable threshold based on the Estimated Run Time plus a percentage

 Example